brunoguilherme1/blueskypost/README.md

 The system uses the public Bluesky / AT Protocol API to fetch:

-* Post text
+- Post text
-* Author metadata
+- Author metadata
-* Like / repost / reply counts
+- Like, repost, and reply counts
-* External link previews
+- External link previews
-* Quoted post context
+- Quoted post context
-* Image metadata
+- Image metadata

 Main file: